 NCCT Exam Overview

 The NCCT certification exam consists of 150 questions that count towards your score and 15 unscored pretest questions.
 The majority of the questions will be multiple choice questions with four answer options.
 In addition, several questions will be “alternative” question types such as multiple-select, drag and drop or hotspot.
+You can also find more information on the official website.

 Candidates are given three hours to complete the test.
 The test topics are based on a national job analysis study that determined the key job components of a medical assistant.
 The detailed outline is below: